Owner-Occupier Commercial Property Loans

 Repayment structure

-Lenders assess your business's ability to service a loan based on your net profit (EBITDA) plus any rent you currently pay, as this becomes available for loan repayments once you own the property.
+We calculate your borrowing power based on your business's net profit (EBITDA) plus any rent you currently pay, because this amount becomes available for loan repayments once you own the property.
+In our experience, many clients are surprised by how much their current rent adds to their capacity.

-Most lenders use a serviceability ratio of 1.5-2.0x, meaning your available income should be 1.5-2 times the annual loan repayments.
+Most lenders we work with use a serviceability ratio of 1.5–2.0×, meaning your available income should be 1.5–2 times the annual loan repayments.
+As a result, stronger profits and higher rents translate directly into greater borrowing power.
+We help you present your financials in the way lenders prefer to see them.

 Disclaimer: This calculator is provided for illustration purposes only and does not constitute financial advice or a loan offer.
 Calculated figures are estimates only, may be inaccurate, and do not reflect actual lender terms or fees.
 Actual loan amounts, rates, repayments, and eligibility will vary based on your specific circumstances and lender assessment.
 Do not base any financial decisions on this calculator.
 Contact our team for a tailored quote.